oscardelama/RepData_PeerAssessment1/PA1_template.md

 # An additional pre-processing is not required.
 ```

+Additional pre-processing is not required.

-## I. What is mean total number of steps taken per day?
+## II.
+What is mean total number of steps taken per day?

+For this part of the assignment, we can ignore the missing values in the dataset.

-### 1. Calculate the total number of steps taken per day
+### II.1.
+Calculate the total number of steps taken per day

+First, we will compute the total number of steps taken each day.

 ```r